Scott Adams: Other

-Adams was a fan of the science fiction TV series Babylon 5.
-He appeared in the season 4 episode "Moments of Transition" as a character named "Mr. Adams" who hires former head of security Michael Garibaldi to locate his megalomaniacal dog and cat.
 He had a cameo in "Review", a third-season episode of the TV series NewsRadio, in which Matthew Brock (played by Andy Dick) becomes an obsessed Dilbert fan.
 Adams is credited as "Guy in line behind Dave and Joe in first scene".

 Adams has been a guest on podcasts including Making Sense with Sam Harris, The Tim Ferriss Show, The James Altucher Show, The Ben Shapiro Show, The Rubin Report, Real Talk with Zuby and The David Pakman Show.
 He has appeared on Real Time with Bill Maher, Commonwealth Club of California, Fox News and Berkeley Haas.
 Adams was interviewed for Mike Cernovich's documentaries Silenced (2016) and Hoaxed (2019).
-In 2016, Adams contributed a chapter of life advice to Tim Ferriss's collection, Tools of Titans.